Bunnies love carrots and many humans do too! But is it safe for you to enjoy them with histamine intolerance? Are carrots low in histamine?

 Is Carrot Juice Low in Histamine?

-Are carrots low in histamine!
-Yes, but what about carrot juice?
-If you enjoy a delicious cup of fresh-squeezed carrot juice (I know I do), are you still getting the benefits of a nutrient-rich beverage that’s low in biogenic amines?
 Carrot juice is low in histamine, but carrot juice contains little or no fiber.
 Therefore, carrot juice will cause a more pronounced rise in blood sugar than eating whole carrots will.
 That’s something to keep in mind if you are diabetic or prediabetic.

 The Bottom Line